Comprehensive Python Security Guide

-A practitioner’s defensive reference for securing Python applications — dangerous APIs, deserialization pitfalls, framework-specific risks, supply chain attacks, LLM-era CVEs, static analysis tooling, and hardening patterns.
-Compiled from 81 research sources.
+A practitioner’s defensive reference for securing Python applications — dangerous APIs, deserialization pitfalls, framework-specific risks, supply chain attacks, AI/ML security threats, 2026 CVEs, advanced static analysis, and hardening patterns.
+Enhanced with cutting-edge threat intelligence and defensive techniques.

 - Fundamentals